rd-alliance/metadata-catalog-dev/README.md

   * `title`: searches within the title using regular expression syntax.

-  * `keyword`: searches for an exact match within the list of keywords.
+  * `keyword`: searches for an exact match for the given term, plus narrower and broader terms, within the list of keywords.
 To search for more than one keyword at once, separate the keywords with pipes, e.g. `keyword=Astronomy|Biology`.

-  * `keyword_id`: accepts a URI from the UNESCO Vocabulary, which is translated into a keyword and used as for `keyword` above.
+  * `keyword_id`: works similarly to `keyword`, but accepts one or more URIs from the UNESCO Vocabulary, separated by pipes.
+(You may notice a difference in behaviour from `keyword` since it skips an initial translation step.)

   * `identifier`: searches for an exact match within the list of identifiers.
     The primary use of this is to search for schemes by external identifier,